 - Bags to protect your vehicle from salty/sandy shoes and clothing.
 My friend said that the interior of her SUV seemed to be coated in sand and baby powder after the trip.

-6. Plan to visit Golden Spike National Historic Site too
+Visit Golden Spike National Historic Site too

 Golden Spike National Historic Site is the place where the Transcontinental Railroad was completed in 1869.
 It was a major event in U.S. history.
 During warm weather months, steam locomotive demonstrations and Last Spike reenactment ceremonies are performed.
 Call ahead for the schedule.